-The updated travel advice for France and Germany on the Foreign Office website (www.fco.gov.uk) warned that "attacks could be indiscriminate, including in public places frequented by expatriates and foreign travellers".
+The updated travel advice for France and Germany on the Foreign Office website (www.fco.gov.uk) said that "attacks could be indiscriminate, including in public places frequented by expatriates and foreign travellers".

-The move came shortly after the US State Department issued a travel alert for Europe, warning of "the potential for terrorist attacks" and urging Americans to take precautions in public places and transport systems.
+It came shortly after the US State Department issued a travel alert for Europe in general, warning of "the potential for terrorist attacks" and urging Americans to take precautions in public places and transport systems.

 The alerts follow news reports in the past week saying Western intelligence agencies had uncovered an Al-Qaeda plot to launch commando-style attacks in Britain, France, Germany and the United States.

-British Home Secretary Theresa May said on Sunday that the new US travel advice was in line with London's assessment of the threat.
+British Home Secretary, or interior minister, Theresa May said on Sunday the US advice was "consistent" with London's own assessment of the threat.

-"We work closely with our international partners in countering terrorism and the US advice is consistent with our assessment."
+"We work closely with our international partners in countering terrorism and the US advice is consistent with our assessment," she said.

 © 2010 AFP